Peter-E-Martin/HeCalc/README.md

 - Graphical User Interface (GUI)
 - Through individual functions

 The command line and GUI can both be triggered from the current codebase by running the hecalc_launcher.py script.
-These each will prompt the user for a series of decisions about the kind of data reduction to perform, the style of file to save out, and which dataset to read in.
+These each will prompt the user for a series of decisions about the kind of data reduction to perform, the style of file to save out, and which dataset to read in. **All data uncertainties should be at the 1-sigma level.**

 HeCalc functions both as an application and a Python package.
 This allows a user to write their own wrapper in Python to use the functions contained within HeCalc rather than using the main integrated HeCalc program (e.g., to avoid the necessity of reconfiguring data files for the input, or for smooth integration with existing lab data reduction schemes).
 Details on these functions are contained below.